Adding an octave line

 The octave line’s endpoint is attached to the start of the next bar, as indicated by the dotted red line, but its continuation line ends to the right of the chord.
 This follows conventions for the length and placement of octave lines.

-You can also add octave lines using the Clefs panel on the right of the window, which you can show by clicking Panels , then Clefs in the Notations toolbox.
+You can also add octave lines using the Clefs panel on the right of the window, which you can show by clicking Panels Panels button in the Notations toolbox, then Clefs Clefs button in the Notations toolbox in the Notations toolbox.
 They share a panel with clefs as both notations alter where notes appear on staves.